Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 The view looking out between the trees.

-Approaching and passing through the Brush Tunnel.
+The train passed through the Brush Tunnel.

 Our train passing MP 173.

-The train continues the climb towards Frostberg.
+The train continued the climb towards Frostberg.

-Near the Woodcock Hollow.
+We ran near the Woodcock Hollow.

 The train in front of the Frostberg Station.
 After this picture, I headed up the stairs that overlooked the turntable.